/ seo-tools / Best Content Optimization Tools in 2026

 2. Clearscope

-Best for: Content teams at agencies and enterprises Price: $170/month (Essentials), custom pricing for teams
+Best for: Content teams at agencies and enterprises Price: Essentials $129/mo, Business $399/mo, Enterprise custom

-Clearscope focuses on one thing: content grading.
-You enter a keyword, and Clearscope generates a report showing the terms, topics, and structure you need to hit an A++ grade.
+Clearscope focuses on one thing, content grading.
+You enter a keyword, and Clearscope generates a report showing the terms, topics, and structure you need to hit a top grade.
 The interface is clean and deliberately simple.
 No distracting features, just a content grade and a list of terms to include.

 The Google Docs and WordPress integrations make it practical for editorial workflows.
-Writers work in their familiar environment while Clearscope scores the content in real-time.
-The keyword research is powered by IBM Watson NLP, which provides solid semantic analysis beyond basic keyword counting.
+Writers work in their familiar environment while Clearscope scores the content in real time.
+The semantic analysis goes beyond basic keyword counting to surface the related terms top pages share.

-At $170/month, Clearscope is expensive for individuals.
+At $129 per month for Essentials, Clearscope is expensive for individuals, and the jump to Business at $399 is steep.
 But for teams producing content at scale, the consistency it brings to content quality is worth it.
+Watch the usage caps, since add-on blocks kick in once you pass your plan's monthly allocation.

 3. Frase

-Frase is the most affordable content optimization tool that still delivers useful analysis.
+Frase is one of the more affordable content optimization tools that still delivers useful analysis.
 Enter a keyword, and Frase builds a brief by analyzing the top search results.
 It extracts headings, questions people ask, statistics cited, and key topics covered.
 You get a content outline in minutes instead of hours.

 The AI writing assistant helps draft sections based on your brief, which speeds up first drafts.
 It is not a replacement for a human writer, but it handles introductory paragraphs and listicle items well enough to save time.